JesseHolwell/personal-portfolio/README.md

 # Jesse Holwell's Personal Site

 Hey there!
-KL here.
+Jesse here.
 This is a v1 of my portfolio site, which is shamefully a template I edited to get something out there fast, and I plan to revist and rewrite.
-I wanted to practice some newer web technologies and also get my information out there to add credibility to my freelance services, so I thought why not start with my porfolio.
+I wanted to practice some newer web technologies and also get information of my skills out there to add credibility to my freelance services, so I thought why not start with my porfolio.

 This is written in Typescript using [Next.js](https://nextjs.org/), as a SSG tool.
 It utilizes [ChakraUI](https://chakra-ui.com/) as well as [Framer Motion](https://www.framer.com/motion/) for animations.

-Site is Currently deployed with AWS Amplify.
+Site is currently deployed with AWS Amplify.

 TODO: Add url